Tips to Get Top Marks in IGCSE Physics

 IGCSE Physics Tips to Do Well in Your Exam

-Don’t hesitate to use various learning opportunities, techniques, and resources to make Physics more intelligible.
+The short answer is to use various learning opportunities, techniques, and resources.
+Combined, they can make Physics more intelligible.
 Some of them are as simple as keeping your notes neat, the others are as fun as experimenting at home.
 Here are some tactics you can try.

 You can even make a drawing representing the physical forces described by the formula.
-In the same way, you can take notes on every topic in the syllabus.
+In the same way, you can take notes on every topic in your IGCSE Physics syllabus.

 Focus on keywords and concepts and try to create as many visuals (drawings, graphics, tables, etc.) as you can.
 This will allow you to process more information using fewer words.